How to consign

 How do you set the price for an item?

-We determine prices based on the brand of the item, whether the item is new or used, and, in the case of clothing, the size.
+We determine prices based on the brand of the item, the item type, whether the item is new with tags or used, and, in the case of clothing, the size.